-Autumn Spring 1 Spring 2 Summer 1 Summer 2 Edexcel 1A - Practices Edexcel 1A: Sources of Wis- dom / Authority Edexcel 1A: Forms of Expres- sion and Ways of Life Edexcel 3A: Philosophy and Ethics Edexcel 3A: Relationships and the Family in the 21st Century Substantive: Pupils will learn about key Catholic practices e.g. sacraments, prayer and worship.
+Autumn Spring 1 Spring 2 Summer 1 Summer 2 Edexcel 1A - Practices Edexcel 1A: Sources of Wis- dom / Authority Edexcel 1A: Forms of Expression and Ways of Life Edexcel 3A: Philosophy Edexcel 3A: Relationships and Family in the 21st Century Substantive: Pupils will learn about key Catholic practices e.g. sacraments, prayer and worship.
 They will consider how belief is reflected in the daily life of a Catholic.
 Personal: Pupils will consider the importance of different Catholic practices and form their own responses to them.
 Substantive: The significance of different sources of authority for Catholics.
 Personal: Pupils will reflect on which sources of authority they value and why.
 Substantive: Catholic expressions of faith e.g. artwork, music or drama.
 Personal: Pupils will consider the value and impact of these genres.
 Substantive: Arguments for and against the existence of God.
 Personal: Pupils will have the opportunity to discuss and reflect on their own beliefs.
-Substantive: Catholic and non-religious teachings on marriage, family life and vocation.
-Personal: Pupils will have the opportunity to form their own opinions on the issues raised.
-The nature and importance of the seven sacraments.
-Liturgical and non-liturgical worship.
-The Catholic funeral rite.
-Popular piety e.g. the rosary, stations of the cross, eucharistic adoration.
-The importance of pilgrimage and the significance of different pilgrimage sites.
-Catholic Social Teaching including the work of SVP and CAFOD.
-Evangelism (Local, national and global).
-The Bible and different approaches to interpretation.
-The Magisterium and Second Vatican Council as sources of moral authority.
-Mary as an example of faith and discipleship.
-Other sources for ethical decision making.
-Features of a Church.
-Sacred vessels e.g. paten, chalice.
-Religious artwork e.g. 'The Creation of Adam' by Michelangelo.
-Sculpture e.g. Jesus the Sacred Heart.
-Music e.g. plainchant, psalms, contemporary.
-Drama e.g. Mystery and passion plays.
-Revelation.
-Visions e.g. Joan of Arc and the Transfiguration.
-Miracles e.g. Biblical / Lourdes.
-The Arguments from Design and Causation.
-The Problem of Evil and Suffering.
-Catholic teachings on marriage and sexual relationships.
-Support for the family Arguments for and against divorce.
-Catholic teachings on the equality of men and women in the family and Church.
-Formative: 'a' question on reconciliation. 'b' question on the funeral rite. 'c' question on popular piety. 'd' question on pilgrimage.
+Substantive: Catholic and non-religi teachings on marriage, family life ar vocation.
+Personal: Pupils will have the opportunity to form their own opini on the issues raised.
+The nature and importance of the seven sacraments Liturgical and non-liturgical worship The Catholic funeral rite Popular piety e.g. the rosary, stations of the cross, eucharistic adoration The importance of pilgrimage and the significance of different pilgrimage sites Catholic Social Teaching including the work of SVP and CAFOD Evangelism (Local, national and global) The Bible and different approaches to interpretation The Magisterium and Second Vatican Council as sources of moral authority Mary as an example of faith and discipleship Other sources for ethical decision making.
+Features of a Church Sacred vessels e.g. paten, chalice Religious artwork e.g. 'The Creation of Adam' by Michelangelo Sculpture e.g. Jesus the Sacred Heart Music e.g. plainchant, psalms, contemporary Drama e.g. Mystery and passion plays Revelation Visions e.g. Joan of Arc and the Transfiguration Miracles e.g. Biblical / Lourdes The Arguments from Design and Causation The Problem of Evil and Suffering Catholic teachings on marriage and sexual relationships Support for the family Arguments for and against div Catholic teachings on the equa of men and women in the fam and Church Formative: 'a' question on reconciliation. 'b' question on the funeral rite. 'c' question on popular piety. 'd' question on pilgrimage.
 Summative: End of unit test from a past GCSE paper.
 Formative: 'a' question on the Bible. 'b' question on the magisterium. 'c' question on Mary. 'd' question on the Bible.
 Summative: End of unit test from a past GCSE paper.
 Formative: 'a' question on the church. 'b' question on sacred vessels. 'c' question on artwork. 'd' question on drama.
 Summative: End of unit test from a past GCSE paper.
 Formative 'a' question on miracles. 'b' question on the Design Argument. 'c' question on evil and suffering. 'd' question on visions.
 Summative: End of unit test from a past GCSE paper.
-Formative: 'a' question on marriage. 'b' question on family planning. 'c' question on family. 'd' question on divorce.
-Summative: End of unit ter from a past GCSE paper.
-Builds on prior learning on Sacraments from years 7 and 8.
-Further develops CST from year 8. • Builds on prior learning from year 9 'How can we know what is true?'
+Formative: 'a' question on marriage. 'b' question on family planning. 'c' question on family. 'd' question of divorce.
+Summative: End of unit test from a p GCSE paper.
+Builds on prior learning on Sacraments from Years 7 and 8 Further develops CST from Year 8 Builds on prior learning from Year 9 'How can we know what is true?'
 Builds on prior learning from Year 8 Reconciliation.
-Builds on key concepts such as revelation (module 1 year 7) and The Problem of Evil (module 3 year 9).
-Further study at A-Level.
-Personal Developmen issues are addressed on marriage and the family.
-Further study possible at A-Level.
+Builds on key concepts such as revelation (module 1 Year 7) and The Problem of Evil (module 3 Year 9) Further study at A-Level Personal Development issues are addressed on marria and the family Further study possible at A-Lev